Singapore REITs Monthly Update (June 15th, 2025)

 Summary

 Singapore REITs sector is within a range between 620 and 660.
-The US 10Y Risk Free Rate has increased to 4.48%, while the SG 10Y Risk Free Rate decreased by 0.13%.
-This explains the widening in Yield Spread of S-REITs w.r.t to the SG Risk Free Rate.
+The US 10Y Risk Free Rate has decreased to 4.41%, while the SG 10Y Risk Free Rate decreased by 0.26%.
+However, average yield decreased due to the slight increase in the index, explaining the slight tightening of the Yield Spread w.r.t to the SG Risk Free Rate.

 US 10 Year Risk Free Rate

-Fundamentally, the S-REIT sector is trading at a 24% discount to its fair value, with an average trailing twelve-month (TTM) yield of 6.27%.
+Fundamentally, the S-REIT sector is trading at a 24% discount (5% if using weighted average) to its fair value, with an average trailing twelve-month (TTM) yield of 6.03%.
 This is very undervalued and at levels only seen previously in the March 2020 COVID crash.

 According to the current Fed Fund Rate projections from the CME Group, the market expects a 25 basis point cut by Q3 2025.
 The cut in interest rate will help to boost the DPU of the REITs which have shorter debt maturity profile and higher percentage of floating rate.
 However, the impact will only be reflected in the financial statement probably in Q3 or Q4 2025.